rawii22/FreeCellGodot/README.md

 - `can_place_card`
 	- Received a list of cards.
 Returns a boolean.
 If the card(s) in the list can be placed in the respective area, it will return true.

-## Features
-- **Right clicking on a card** will automatically move it to another location.
-It will attempt to move to another location in this order: foundation, occupied columns, open columns, free cells.
-If none of these locations are available, it will not move.
-- By **right clicking anywhere on the table**, the game will look for any card that can be moved to the foundation and, if possible, move it to the foundation automatically.
-- **Auto-complete**: Once the game detects that you have won, it will offer the option to auto complete.
-If you reject auto-complete, you can always trigger it again by clicking on the check button on the left of the play area.
-- **Numbered Deals**: By opening the menu, you can specify the desired deal number in the "New Game" button.
-Hit enter or click on the button after typing in the number (0-9999999) and the respective deal will be drawn.
-You can also click on the little "?" button to have a random number selected for you.
-	- The limit for an integer in Godot is -9223372036854775808 to 9223372036854775807 (signed 64 bits).
-I chose 9999999 arbitrarily, but partially because it looked pretty and it fit in the text box.
-- **Touch Screen Compatible**: This game should work on touch screen devices.
-When a card is tapped, it will do the same thing as a right-click.
-Dragging works the same as dragging with the mouse.
-Buttons are visible on the screen to make Undo, Redo, and Replay easy to access.
-- **Save Data**: Statistics on games played are persistent.
-- **Easter Eggs**: 2023 is quite an interesting number...
-- **Custom Game**: Click on the "2023" next to my name when you open the settings screen to open the custom game screen.
-	- Use the arrow keys to change which card slot is selected.
-Clicking "tab" after moving the selected card slot will move the focus to the card selection area.
-After hitting "enter" in the card selection area or clicking "tab" again, the focus will move back to the card slot area.

-## Shortcuts

-- **`Ctrl+Z`**: Undo a move.
-Making a move after undoing will clear out the redo stack.
-- **`Ctrl+Y`**: Redo a move.
-- **`Ctrl+R`**: Replay the current hand.
-- **`F2`**: Start a new game.
-- **`Esc`** or **`S`**: Open the settings menu.
-- **`Ctrl+F`**: Toggle full screen.
-- **`I`**: Open the information screen.

 ## Potential Issues

 - When playing the game with a **touchscreen and on a windows computer**, if you tap and hold a card to perform a touchscreen right-click, Windows will send two signals.
 A general **Touch event** will trigger, and also a **Mouse Right-Click event** will trigger, causing two cards to move at the same time.
 The current solution is to try to avoid right-clicking via touch.

 	- My theory is that this will be a problem on any computer/device that attempts to emulate a right click via touch.
 I don't think there's much that can be done about this unless I add a cooldown between card moves.
 Such a cooldown would have to apply to both mouse and touch events since there's no way to distinguish between an *emulated* right-click mouse event and a *real* right-click mouse event.

 ## Credits